crosskicker/network_capture/readme.md

 ## RUN

-Run the main.py to creaate the csv file (to collect data)
+Run the main.py to create the csv file (to collect data) to finish => ^C

-`python3 main.py`
+`python3 main.py`  to finish => ^C

+Run spark_graph.py visualize which type of packets are circulating each secondto visualize which kind of packets are traveling for each second.

+`python3 spark_graph.py`

-Run the graph.py to visualize
+Run the graph.py to visualize the numbers of packet since the beginning

 `python3 graph.py`